Clearwire investor loses bid for fast-track trial versus Sprint deal

 Hewlett Packard Enterprise Co said it would buy data storage provider Nimble Storage Inc for $1.09 billion in cash, to expand its presence in the fast-growing flash storage business.

-NEW YORK A Delaware judge refused on Thursday to fast-track a shareholder class action lawsuit seeking to block Sprint Nextel Corp's (S.N) deal to buy wireless service company Clearwire Corp CLWR.O, people familiar with the situation said.
+NEW YORK A Delaware judge refused to fast-track a shareholder class action lawsuit seeking to block Sprint Nextel Corp's (S.N) deal to buy wireless service company Clearwire Corp CLWR.O, the investor leading the lawsuit said on Thursday.

 The lawsuit by Crest Financial Ltd, Clearwire's largest shareholder after Sprint, accuses Clearwire's board of accepting a low-ball offer of $2.97 a share.
 Crest's general counsel said last week he hoped for a full trial in April to try to stop the deal.

+The Court of Chancery in Delaware, where a majority of large U.S. businesses are incorporated, is a busy venue for disputes over merger deals.
+The court's judges have been reluctant to block takeovers, preferring instead to give shareholders the opportunity to vote on an offer.

 On Tuesday, pay TV company Dish Network Corp (DISH.O) topped Sprint's offer with its own, at $3.30 per share.
-Clearwire said it was looking forward to getting details about Dish's offer.
+Crest said it was looking forward to getting details about Dish's offer.

 Hewlett Packard Enterprise Co said it would buy data storage provider Nimble Storage Inc for $1.09 billion in cash, to expand its presence in the fast-growing flash storage business.